 VIL Template Language

 In this section, we describe the concepts and language elements of the VIL template language in detail.
-In contrast to the VIL build language, which aims at specifying the instantiation of all artefacts of a product line, the VIL template language aims at specifying the instantiation of a single artefact.
+In contrast to the VIL build language, which aims at specifying the instantiation of all artifacts of a product line, the VIL template language aims at specifying the instantiation of a single artifact.

 Reserved Keywords